-- Look for heaters that use short wave lamps.
-These produce heat in the infrared band that warms the body not the air, meaning the heat won’t be disrupted by a breeze.
+- Look for an outdoor heating solution that uses short wave lamps.
+These produce heat in the infrared band that warms the body and not the air, meaning the heat won’t be disrupted by a breeze.

-- Short wave lamps typically use clear halogen, ruby red halogen or gold bulbs, while medium and long wave heaters use quartz.
+- Short wave lamps typically use clear halogen, ruby red halogen, or gold bulbs, while medium and long wave heaters use quartz.

 - The higher the kw of a heater, the more warmth it will generate.

-Firepits & fire baskets
+Firepits and fire baskets

 - They generate heat just as a traditional open fire would.